S100 Computers

 Intel 80486 CPU

 From a performance point of view, the architecture of the 80486 was a vast improvement over the 80386.
 The old 8086 style "bus-interface unit" (BIU) was considerably enhanced.
 Simple instructions (such as MOV reg, reg) executed in one clock cycle.
 There was no 68020 style cash on the 80386 (see above).
 The 80486 made up for this by having a large (8 KB) on-chip cache to store the most recently used instructions and data.
 All in all there was doubling of the chips performance over the 386 at the same clock rate.
 The 80486 was Intel's answer to AMD's 80386 that was beginning to eat into Intel's lead.
-It took AMD almost four years to come our with their 80486.
-It was lower priced and again faster, but it was too late.

 The Power PC